EmotionCognitionLab/HRV-ER_hippocampus/README.md

-# HRV-ER-OFCvolume
+# HRV-ER-hippocampal subfield volume
-For analysis for structural volume change in OFC ROIs in HRV-ER project
+For analysis for structural volume change in hippocampal ROI in HRV-ER project